JiscaH/sequoiaExtra/GRM_tool/README.md

 generated from SNP data simulated from ‘Ped_griffin’ in the sequoia R package.
 It includes 200 individuals, including 2 inbred pairs (R\>0.75).

-## Disclaimer

-While every effort has been made to ensure that this program provides what it claims to do, there is absolutely no guarantee that the results provided are correct.
-Use is entirely at your own risk.